Each tablet contains glimepiride 2 mg.

 Pharmacology: Pharmacodynamics and Pharmacokinetics: Glimepiride, like other sulfonylureas, lowers blood glucose levels in patients with type 2 diabetes by stimulating the release of insulin from pancreatic beta cells.
 Glimepiride also produces an increase in the sensitivity of peripheral tissues to insulin via an extrapancreatic mechanism.

-Pharmacology: Pharmacokinetics: Glimepiride is completely absorbed from the gastrointestinal tract.
-Peak plasma concentrations occur in 2 to 3 hours, and it is highly protein bound.
-It is extensively metabolized into two main metabolites, a hydroxyl derivative and a carboxy derivative.
-The half-life after multiple doses is about 9 hours.
-About 6% of a dose is eliminated in the urine and 40% in the faeces.
+Following oral administration, glimepiride is readily absorbed from the gastrointestinal tract.
+Peak plasma concentrations occur in 2 to 3 hours.
+Glimepiride is highly protein bound and has a half-life of about 2 to 4 hours.
+It is metabolized mainly in the liver.
+Glimepiride is extensively metabolized to two main metabolites, a hydroxy derivative and a carboxy derivative.
+Glimepiride is excreted chiefly in the urine.
+About 60% of the dose is eliminated in the urine and 40% in the feces.